Youngermaster/Design-drawings/README.md

-# Krita-s-draws
+# Krita's draws

-Here I'll be placing art or files that I use or used to learn Krita
+Here I'll be placing art or files that I use or used to learn Krita.